jnwatson/py-lmdb/docs/index.rst

 * Unlike SQLite and LevelDB, it is exclusively memory mapped and thus limited to 2GB databases on 32bit (e.g. ARM), however the resulting performance is excellent.
-* Unlike SQLite or LevelDB, the code can be read in a single late evening.
 * Library and CPython extension (this package) are 120kb of object code.